clemsonacm/website/content/officers.md

 ### Christina Foley

 Christina is a sophomore computer science major from Greenville, SC.
 She's interested in data analysis and cryptography.
-In her spare time, she likes playing voleyball and making modded sudoku puzzles.
+In her spare time, she likes playing volleyball and making modded sudoku puzzles.
 On campus, she is involved with College Loops and CUhackit.

 Secretary